-Most of us are familiar with two types of: front-load vs. top-load washing machine.
+Most of us are familiar with two types: front-load vs. top-load washing machines.
 Most people assume these two types are not so different.
 Little do they know that they have very different systems, which may affect the users significantly.
 Before buying a washing machine, it is important to understand the difference between the two types.
 Make sure you don’t spend your money on the wrong appliance.

 According to studies, a front-load washing machine is more effective at cleaning clothes.
-An experiment found that stained clothes get cleaner if washed in a front-load washer than they do in a top-load washer.
+For example, an experiment found that stained clothes get cleaner if washed in a front-load washer than in a top-load washer.

 This is because the front-load machine’s quick spin provides more force for the clothes to rub against each other.
-The water flow is also stronger, making it more effective at getting dirt out of the fabric.
+As a result, the water flow is also more substantial, making it more effective at getting dirt out of the fabric.

 Flexibility in Usage

 Top-loaders need enough water to submerge all the clothes in it.
-Meanwhile, front-loaders only use water to fill half the drum, and in time, the rotation will get all the clothes wet.
-Even the most efficient top-load washing machines use at least 15% more water than typical front-loaders.
+Meanwhile, front-loaders only use water to fill half the drum; in time, the rotation will get all the clothes wet.
+As a result, even the most efficient top-load washing machines use at least 15% more water than typical front-loaders.

 Front-load washers are prone to mildew or mold.
-Some factors that could cause these issues are using too much detergent or using detergent that is too strong, the drum staying wet when not in use, or anything else that could generate moisture inside the machine.
+Some factors that could cause these issues are using too much detergent or using a detergent that is too strong.
+Others include; the drum staying wet when not in use or anything else that could generate moisture inside the machine.
 On a top-load washer, all the excess water and detergent can quickly go down and away.
 The moisture can also easily evaporate from the top opening.

 In general, front-load washing machines consume less energy than top-load ones.
-Your power consumption will be higher if you like using hot water for the laundry.
-Even so, front-loaders will consume less power because they take in less hot water in the process.
+However, your power consumption will be higher if you like using hot water for the laundry.
+Front-loaders consume less power because they take in less hot water.

 Choosing the right type of washing machine does matter.
-But even more than that, you need to know how to maintain your appliance.
+But even more than that, you must know how to maintain your appliance.
 That includes getting a professional repair service as soon as possible if something goes wrong with your washing machine.